Denver, Denver County, CO

 Local Insight

 Denver's locksmith market is defined by one word: cold.
 The city's 155 sub-freezing days per year create a winter lockout season that runs from November through March, with frozen lock mechanisms and cold-weather car lockouts driving call volume to levels that rival cities twice Denver's size.
 The freeze-thaw cycle is relentless — moisture enters lock cylinders during sunny 50°F afternoons and freezes solid when temperatures drop to 10°F overnight, seizing pins and snapping keys.
 Add in 5,280 feet of UV exposure that degrades lock finishes faster than sea-level cities, and Denver eats lock hardware alive.
 The lack of state licensing makes vetting critical — scam operators target the Denver market aggressively, especially during blizzards when desperate homeowners will call anyone.
-Find a trusted, ALOA-certified locksmith before your first Denver winter, lubricate every exterior lock with graphite in October, and seriously consider upgrading to a keypad or smart lock so you never have to fumble with frozen keys in January again.
+Find an established, ALOA-certified locksmith before your first Denver winter, lubricate every exterior lock with graphite in October, and seriously consider upgrading to a keypad or smart lock so you never have to fumble with frozen keys in January again.

 Common Questions